 On appeal, the Appellate Division upheld the trial court’s decision, holding that the compelled disclosure of the passcodes is not barred by the Fifth Amendment as self-incriminating testimony because the act of disclosing such a password itself did “not convey any implicit factual assertions about the ‘existence,’ or ‘authenticity’ of the data on the device.”

 Indeed, there is a privilege against self-incrimination can within the Fifth Amendment, providing that “[n]o person . . . shall be compelled in any criminal case to be a witness against himself.”
 While facially the Amendment protects against only self-incriminating testimony, it also protects more broadly against having to produce documents or other materials where the very “act of production” could be seen as incriminating.
-For example, a person may possess documents showing knowledge of a fraud or participation in a conspiracy, and by producing those documents he or she would be essentially admitting to part of the crime.
+For example, a person may possess documents showing knowledge of fraud or participation in a conspiracy, and by producing those documents he or she would be essentially admitting to part of the crime.

 An exception to this “act of production” privilege, however, exists where the government can show—with reasonable particularity, of course—that it already knows about the existence of the evidence and the suspect’s control of it, a concept known as the “foregone conclusion” doctrine.
-Thus, even production of a testimonial nature can be compelled if the Government can demonstrate it already knows the information that act will reveal, such as the existence of the requested documents, their authenticity, and the defendant’s possession of and control over them.
+Thus, even production of a testimonial nature can be compelled if the Government can demonstrate it already knows the information that the act will reveal, such as the existence of the requested documents, their authenticity, and the defendant’s possession of and control over them.

 Backing Up their Decision